robbiet480/Seville-MQTT/README.md

 - The red LED flashes everytime a message is sent via MQTT.
 - The red LED will stay solid if the board is disconnected from wifi.
 - The blue LED will blink anytime IR data is emitted.
+- ArduinoOTA is enabled allowing you to upload new versions without needing to plug into a computer.
+See [the docs](http://esp8266.github.io/Arduino/versions/2.0.0/doc/ota_updates/ota_updates.html#arduino-ide) for more information.

 # Topics
 | Name      | Default State Topic          | Default Command Topic      | Defined as                                     | Accepts                        | Description                                                                                                                                              |